convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/ngx-components/control-components/event.md

 title: Event
 sidebar: c8o_sidebar
 permalink: reference-manual/convertigo-objects/mobile-application/ngx-components/control-components/event/
 metadesc: Defines an  Event  component.
 This component stands for Angular's event bindind.
-Add an  Event  component to any other component which can emit an
+Add an  Event  component to any other component which can emit an ev
 ObjGroup: Controls
 ObjCatName: control-components
 ObjName: UIControlEvent